annajli/ubuild-jekyll/index.md

   headline: Anna J. Li<br><strong>Computer Science Ph.D.
 Student at Harvard University<br><br>Former
     Technical Lead at Amazon.com</strong><br>
   content: 'My research focuses on the intersectionality of artificial intelligence
     and medicine.
-This semester my research focuses on designing priors for more efficient and robust learning models for mobile health applications.
-I am currently advised by Professor Finale Doshi-Velez and Professor Susan Murphy.<br><br>I received my undergraduate degree in 2018 in Applied Mathematics: Computer Science Concentration at the University of California, Berkeley. '
+This semester I''m working on designing priors for more efficient and robust learning models for mobile health applications.
+I am currently advised by Professor Finale Doshi-Velez and Professor Susan Murphy.<br><br>Prior to coming to Harvard, I was a Technical Lead for Amazon.com and I received my undergraduate degree in 2018 in Applied Mathematics: Computer Science Concentration at the University of California, Berkeley.'
   cta:
     enabled: true
     url: https://dtak.github.io/